zksecurity/RFCs/source/starknet/stark.md

 The first phase of the Starknet STARK protocol is to iteratively construct the trace tables (what we previously called interactive arithmetization).
 The prover sends commitments to parts of the table, and receives verifier challenges in between.

-<aside class="note">In the instantiation of the Starknet STARK protocol, there are only two execution trace tables: the original trace table and the interaction trace table, the verifier challenges received in between is called the interaction challenges.
+<aside class="note">In the instantiation of the Starknet STARK protocol, there are only two execution trace tables: the original trace table and the interaction trace table, the verifier challenges received in between are called the interaction challenges.
 Different Cairo layouts will give place to different trace tables and interaction challenges.</aside>

 * TODO: we should make this part agnostic to Cairo though.